+As the leading tech recruiting and staffing agency in Dallas and Phoenix, we are often asked how to make a great impression during a tech interview.
 First impressions matter, but they aren’t always the final ones.
 This goes for both first interviews and first dates.
 However different, they are oddly similar.
 To excel at both, it is better to focus on the experience rather than the result.
 Coming off as desperate won’t impress anyone on either side of the table.
 Everyone is unique in different ways.
 If you are confident in your strengths and qualities then trust the process and let whatever will happen happen.
+To learn more about virtual interviewing, read here.
 The Little Things The little things, if done well, don’t mean very much; however, if carried out poorly can be a major negative mark against you.
-You need to dress well to create the best first impression.
-The proper outfit should only keep your first impression score neutral or slightly enhance it.
+You need to dress well to create the best first impression during a tech interview.
+The proper outfit should only keep your initial impression score neutral or slightly enhance it.
 However, if you want your dress to make big marks on your score card, dress poorly because this will leave a huge negative impression before you ever open your mouth.
-Another way to ensure you don’t ruin an interview before it starts is to simply be polite.
+Ideas: What to Wear for a Tech Job Interview Another way to ensure you don’t ruin a tech interview before it starts is to simply be polite.
 The same principal that was discussed above can be applied here as well.
-While you may not walk away at the end of a first impression with your date or interviewer saying, “Wow he was polite”, it is easier for the interviewer to do their job if you allow them to say, “Goodness, he was rude”.
+While you may not walk away at the end of a first impression during a tech interview with your date or interviewer saying, “Wow he was polite”, it is easier for the interviewer to do their job if you allow them to say, “Goodness, he was rude”.
 Leave a strong impression that makes it impossible to come to any conclusion other than politeness.
-We have seen candidates who looked like a great fit lose out on an opportunity after being rude to the receptionist or someone else not directly involved in the hiring process.
+We have seen tech candidates who looked like a great fit lose out on an opportunity after being rude to the receptionist or someone else not directly involved in the hiring process.
 Show What Makes You Confident Oftentimes it may feel difficult to master the art of telling a potential employer how amazing you are without becoming cocky, so show it instead of telling it.
-When an interviewer asks if you are a problem solver, instead of saying, “Yes I approach everything like a puzzle” say something that demonstrates a time when you solved a problem in a creative and innovative way.
+When an interviewer asks if you are a problem solver, instead of saying, “Yes I approach everything like a puzzle” Say something that demonstrates a time when you solved a problem in a creative and innovative way.
 Maybe you saw an issue before anyone else and proactively acted, or maybe you came up with a creative solution to a problem that your coworkers had been dealing with for some time.
 Be specific.
-Anything that provides examples of your skills will speak volume — more than anything else you could say to describe the qualities you possess.
+Related: The One Interview Question You Must Have an Answer For Anything that provides examples of your skills will speak volume — more than anything else you could say to describe the qualities you possess.
 Plus, you avoid leaving a bad taste in your interviewer’s mouth when you sound too confident.
 We all know that one guy who genuinely thinks he is amazing and isn’t ashamed of telling everyone.
 Most people run, hide, or act busy when his footsteps are heard coming down the hall.
 Don’t be that guy.
-Walk that fine line between confidence and cockiness.
+To make a good impression during a tech interview, walk that fine line between confidence and cockiness.
 Confess Your Feeling You should let the other party know how you feel about him.
-Now, this isn’t some cheesy, rom com from the 80’s.
+Now, this isn’t some cheesy, romantic comedy from the 80’s.
 But it’s important to let the other party know that you have taken an interest in what he does and who he is.
 Knowing key factors about the company you are interviewing with can help establish the fact that you are genuinely interested in it and that you have taken time to learn about it.
 You are not simply stringing the company along.
-Great questions to ask are those regarding culture, experiences, and even future projections.
+Great questions to ask that make a positive impression during a tech interview are those regarding culture, experiences, and even future projections.
 Understanding the culture is the equivalent of asking about family and friends on a first date.
 It helps provide an idea of how you could possibly fit into the relationships that are already in place.
 If both parties feel like they are better together than apart then it is a good fit.
-Experiences are also a great conversation topic.
+Experiences are also a great conversation topic to make a lasting impression during a tech interview.
 Past projects, duties and responsibilities, and how you can relate to those help increase your chances that the other party will find you to be a good asset to their company.
-Talking about the future requires a very orchestrated dance on a first date inorder to keep the relationship from moving too fast.
+Talking about the future requires a very orchestrated dance on a first date in order to keep the relationship from moving too fast.
 Talking about a company’s future though, and including yourself in the picture, builds a strong case for a mutually beneficial hire.
 So, do your homework!
 Know the key players and goals of the company.
 That way your questions can be truly inquisitive and from an educated place.
-There is nothing worse than asking questions that display how much you truly don’t know.
+There is no worse impression during a tech interview than asking questions that display how much you truly don’t know.
 The Start of Something Great Whether its a first date or an interview, there will be nerves, the need to put your best foot forward, and questions and answers that feel rehearsed.
 But if you have found one, it will be easy for both parties to see how the other would be an asset to their life.

 With today’s technology there are online job boards that allow you to search all day and night for a job that interests you.
 Many of them will even notify you when they think they have one you would be interested in.
 Sounds perfect, right?
 And in the technology world, no one needs to tell you how well a computer can think like a human.
 It’s okay to laugh at that last statement because you know better than anyone that even the smartest technology boils down to a series of numbers.
 While technology has taken over many aspects of our world, and continues to improve everyday, there are some things that just require human contact.
 Computers need someone at the helm telling them what to do–it’s simply the way the world works.
 Relationships A recruiter will take time to understand what you want out of a career.
 Often recruiters know the right questions to ask to make you think through what you truly want.
 You may think you want to shift gears completely and take on an entirely new occupation.
 However, maybe your desire to change jobs has less to do with what you are doing and more to do with the company and culture you are doing it for.
 The impact your work community has on your daily satisfaction can not be understated.
 Disliking your boss or coworkers can easily translate into disliking everything about work, including your duties and responsibilities.
 Consider finding a job at an organization that is more aligned with your values and character traits.
 This may be achievable by changing the size of the company you work for.
 While there is not a blanketing list of characteristics that every big company has, nor a list for smaller ones, there’s no doubt that the culture does change with size.
 A recruiter, especially one who has been in the area and field for some time, knows and understands the reputation of the companies around them.
 Many companies do exit interviews.
 For many recruiters, the initial interview with you will cover a multitude of the same topics as the company exit interview.
 For example, you may be asked why you left, what you liked about your position, compared to what you didn’t particularly enjoy.
 All of these, and many more, paint a picture of a company, providing the recruiter insider information on what working for that particular company looks like.
 What may not have worked out for one person, may be perfect for another.
 What a Recruiter Needs A great recruiter wants to understand what a candidate wants and needs for career satisfaction, compensation and what is needed to maintain balance within the candidate’s family.
 However, he can only understand what you allow him to.
 There is no possible way that being 100% transparent with your recruiter could hurt you.
 He wants both you and the client to be successful together, and the more he knows the better.
 Even if you are just exploring your options and haven’t quite decided to jump ship yet tell him that.
 It may change the tone of the meeting to more of a pros and cons discussion.
 While if you are dead set on leaving, the recruiter won’t waste your time convincing you to stay or negotiate pay.
 Recruiters are in the business of efficiency.
 The goal is to save you the time, energy, and hassle of the exhaustive process of job hunting as well as to have a sounding board for what your next career step could be.
 At the end of the day transparency helps them help you.
 Reputation If you think of recruiting from a business perspective, a recruiter has done a job well done when they have a satisfied customer, the same as you.
 The finished product is your satisfying career.
 A word from our recruiters: “A great recruiter wants the candidate to achieve long-term success in the role he/she is placed, because that is how clients judge the recruiter.
 We want our clients to be happy.
 Happy employees do amazing work.”
 So you may think that you don’t need a recruiter or that you can explore your options all alone.
 And that may be true.
 But when something comes up at work that you don’t know how to handle, you go down the hall to the guy who is an expert because he knows how to handle it.
 When working on a project, everyone on the team has a task and a job.
 No one tries to handle the whole thing by themselves (or maybe they do and that’s why you want to leave).
 Recruiters are in the business of you.
 They are on your team and they want to help you.
 So rely on your team.
 You could do it yourself, but you will likely have a better finished product, or in this case, career, if you use your team.